-While the FCC has granted EchoStar conditional authority to use C-band frequencies for TT&C functions for EchoStar I, stating that the required coordination process with Canada and Mexico has been completed, the FCC subsequently received a communication from an official of the Ministry of Communications and Transportation of Mexico stating that EchoStar I's TT&C operations could cause unacceptable interference to Mexican satellites.
-While EchoStar believes that it is unlikely that the FCC will subsequently require EchoStar to relinquish use of such C-band frequencies for TT&C purposes, the inability to control the satellite would result in a total loss of the satellite.
+Mexico has been completed, the FCC subsequently received a communication from an official of the Ministry of Communications and Transportation of Mexico stating that EchoStar I's TT&C operations could cause unacceptable interference to Mexican satellites.
+While EchoStar believes that it is unlikely that the FCC will subsequently require EchoStar to relinquish use of such C-band frequencies for TT&C purposes, there can be no assurances that such objections will not subsequently require EchoStar to relinquish the use of such C-band frequencies for TT&C purposes.

-Among other regulatory requirements, the DBS systems of EchoStar and Directsat are required to conform to the ITU Region 2 Plan for the Broadcast Satellite Service ("BSS Plan").
-Any operations that are not consistent with the BSS Plan (including, among other things, digital transmission) can only be authorized on a non-interference basis pending successful modification of the BSS Plan or the agreement of all affected administrations to the non-conforming operations.
+Among other regulatory requirements, the DBS systems of EchoStar and DirectSat are required to conform to the ITU Region 2 Plan for the Broadcast Satellite Service ("BSS Plan").
+Any operations that are not consistent with the BSS Plan (including, among other things, digital transmission), can only be authorized on a non-interference basis pending successful modification of the BSS Plan or the agreement of all affected administrations to the non-conforming operations.
 Accordingly, unless and until the BSS Plan is modified to include the technical parameters of a DBS applicant's operations, non-standard satellites must not cause harmful electrical interference to, and are not entitled to any protection from, interference caused by other assignments that are in conformance with the BSS Plan.

-By a separate Order released January 11, 1996 in File No. 131 -SAT-EXT-95, the International Bureau extended the construction permit of Directsat to August 15, 1999.
-This grant was subject to the condition that Directsat make significant progress toward construction and operation of its DBS system substantially in compliance with the timetable submitted pursuant to Amendment No. 7 of its satellite construction contract, dated June 17, 1995, or with a more expedited timetable.
-The International Bureau also urged Directsat to more expedited timetable.
-The International Bureau also urged Directsat to expedite construction and launch of additional satellites for its DBS system.
-PrimeStar has filed an application for review requesting that the FCC reverse the International Bureau's decision to extend Directsat's construction permit. "--Operation of the EchoStar DBS System--DBS and Other Permits" eedings."
-By Order released on September 9, 1996, in File No. and "--Legal See Proceedings."
-DBS-88-02/94-01M, the International Bureau granted Directsat's request for authority to launch the EchoStar II satellite to 118.8DEG.
-WL and for approval of certain modifications made to the design of that satellite.
-In a separate order issued on the same date in File No. 53-SAT-ML-95, the International Bureau granted Directsat conditional authority to use C-band frequencies to perform TT&C functions for the EchoStar II satellite until January 1, 1999, subject to the condition that it cause no harmful interference to other satellites, at which time the FCC will review the suitability of those frequencies for TT&C There can be no assurance that the FCC will extend the operations. authorization to use these C-band frequencies for TT&C purposes.
-The inability to control EchoStar II would result in a total loss of the satellite.
-Directsat also intends to file an application for a license to operate EchoStar II in orbit once the satellite has successfully completed the testing phase.
+By a separate Order released January 11, 1996 in File No. 131 -SAT-EXT-95, the International Bureau extended the construction permit of DirectSat to August 15, 1999.
+This grant was subject to the condition that DirectSat make significant progress toward construction and operation of its DBS system substantially in compliance with the timetable submitted pursuant to Amendment No. 7 of its satellite construction contract, dated June 17, 1995, or with a more expedited timetable.
+The International Bureau also urged DirectSat to expedite construction and launch of additional satellites for its DBS system.
+PrimeStar has filed an application for review requesting that the FCC reverse the International Bureau's decision to extend DirectSat's construction permit.
+See "-- Operation of the EchoStar DBS System -- DBS and Other Permits" and "-- Legal Proceedings."

 The FCC has also declared that it will carefully monitor the semi-annual reports required to be filed by DBS permittees.
-Failure of EchoStar or Directsat to file adequate semi-annual reports or to demonstrate progress in the construction of their DBS systems may result in cancellation of their permits.
+Failure of EchoStar or DirectSat to file adequate semi-annual reports or to demonstrate progress in the construction of their DBS systems may result in cancellation of their permits.